'Tiny Fraction' Took Advantage During Iraq's Reconstruction

 BOWEN: Well, that's right.
 This was one of our key findings in something that I derived from the interviews with the Iraqis.
 In this latest report, I conducted 44 interviews with 17 Iraqi leaders and as well as U.S. senior leadership.
 And a couple of key themes emerged from those interviews - especially from the Iraqis, that the fact we didn't consult well enough with them about the projects, and that meant that when it came time to transfer projects to Iraqi control they frequently didn't want them.
 And hundreds of projects were transferred to the Iraqis, simply unilaterally - signing a piece of paper, handing it over to them saying it's yours.
 And I've had Iraqi leadership say to me, you gave us partially completed projects, why didn't you finish them?

 INSKEEP: What were some of the projects that the U.S. handed over to the Iraqis that they didn't want or couldn't use?

-BOWEN: The prison up in the Yala Province, something that the Minister of Justice told us when we carried out our review of that project, that they never really wanted it.
-And as a result, there now is no prison in the Yala Province and yet we spend $40 million trying to build one there.
+BOWEN: The prison up in Diyala Province, something that the Minister of Justice told us when we carried out our review of that project, that they never really wanted it.
+And as a result, there now is no prison in Diyala Province, and yet we spent $40 million trying to build one there.

 INSKEEP: Given that you name the report "Learning From Iraq," if this president or any other president were to call you and ask for advice about another war, another reconstruction effort, Afghanistan or someplace else, what would you tell them?